The Flaming Lips The Flaming Lips Website

 Overseas, The Flaming Lips became popular after performing at the renowned Glastonbury Music Festival in England, then a showcasing venue for up-and-coming new bands.
 Their international following would soon expand to Canada and Japan, where a cult-like devotion and loyalty to The Lips continues to this day.

-Because of record label problems and an ever-changing band lineup, Mark Coyne and his band mates found themselves marooned at the end of the 1980s.
+Because of record label problems and an ever-changing band lineup, Wayne Coyne and his band mates found themselves marooned at the end of the 1980s.
 But in the fall of 1990, when record labels were searching for the next Nirvana, they connected with Roberta Petersen, artist and representative for Warner Brothers.
 The Flaming Lips, with the addition of Stephen Drozd, signed with Warner Brothers and began a period of hit-and-miss LPs, including Transmissions from the Satellite Heart, which included the band’s first hit single, “She Don’t Use Jelly.”

 In the United States, as well as around the world, The Flaming Lips became known for their psychedelic rock arrangements using orchestras and crazed overdubs with unusual titles including the 2002 album Yoshimi Battles the Pink Robots, 2009’s Embryonic and 1997’s Zaireeka, an experimental four-CD album intended to be heard by playing all four CDs in separate CD players simultaneously.
 Zaireeka became known as the “parking lot experiments,” since they were recorded on 40 cassette tapes played in car stereos in the Waterford Office Complex parking garage in Oklahoma City.